epsilon-sh/energy/README.md

 ---

-By participating in Epsilon Energy, you're joining an initiative to shape the energy landscape of tomorrow.
+By joining in Epsilon Echo, you're joining an initiative to shape the energy landscape of tomorrow.
 Ready to shape the future?